Housecarl: The housecarls of Harold Godwinson: Stamford Bridge and Hastings

-By the end of the 11th century in England, there may have been as many as 3,000 royal housecarls.
+By the end of the 11th century in England, there may have been as many as 3,000 Englishmen who were royal housecarls.
 As the household troops of Harold Godwinson, the housecarls had a crucial role as the backbone of Harold's army at Hastings.
 Although they were numerically the smaller part of Harold's army, their possibly superior equipment and training meant they could have been used to strengthen the militia, or fyrd, which made up most of Harold's troops.
 The housecarls were positioned in the centre, around their leader's standard, but also probably in the first ranks of both flanks, with the fyrdmen behind them.
 In the Battle of Hastings, these Housecarls fought after Harold's death, holding their oath to him until the last man was killed.

 The Bayeux Tapestry depicts the housecarls as footmen clad in mail, with conical nasal helmets, and fighting with great, two-handed long axes.